 Jessica didn’t know much about Eartha Kitt—only that she played Catwoman in the Batman television series and had an affair with Eddie Murphy in Boomerang—but she would’ve done anything to get out of her dismantled apartment.
 Her grandmother’s shattered china on the kitchen floor.
-The hole in the wall next to the photo of her mother in Mariah’s arms.
+The hole in the wall next to the photo of her mother.
 The front door, almost completely off its hinges after Whitmore slammed it behind him and kicked it with all his strength before finally leaving.

 “I knew you would like it,” Bruce whispered in her ear.
 He was suddenly standing behind her, massaging her shoulders.
 She hadn’t noticed him leave his seat across from her.

 “You’re trying to seduce me,” Jessica said.
 “You know I have a man.”

 “A man?”
 There was a hint of sarcasm in his voice.
 Jessica tried to laugh, but her weak chuckle pained her side.
 She knew this blissful moment couldn’t last.
 Even as she yearned for Bruce to wrap his arms around her and move her body with the soothing notes of the trombone, saxophone, and trumpet in harmony, every other man in the restaurant resembled Whitmore.
 She felt trapped, the walls closing in, the airways to her lungs blocked.

 As if reading her mind, Bruce placed a hand on Jessica’s cheek.
 He wiped away invisible tears with his thumb.
 He nuzzled her neck and inhaled her perfume.
 “Lilacs,” he said smiling.

 Jessica pursed her lips.
 “Dance with me.”